mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

 3. a `status` field set to `PENDING`

 > **Note:** Generic `Credential` objects
-> While we are focussed on FIDO first, we don't want to exclude PISPs who want
+> While we are focused on FIDO first, we don't want to exclude PISPs who want
 > to offer services to users over other channels, eg. USSD or SMS, for this
 > reason, the API also supports a `GENERIC` Credential type, i.e.:
 >```